Women Directors Dominate San Sebastian Latin American Showcase Horizontes Latinos

 But the fact that all but one of Horizontes Latinos’ women directors are selected for their first or second feature does suggest that women are now coming to the fore, at least among the ranks of Latin America’s newest generation of cineastes.

-Much of the section’s heat will be generated by lesser-known directors whose debuts or second features played this year to an upbeat reception from those who caught them: Argentine Sol Berruezo Pichón-Rivière’s coming of age tale “Mum, Mum, Mum” which won a special mention at the 2020 Berlinale Generation; Clarisa Navas’ “One in a Thousand,” a lesbian love story set in a memorably evoked council flat projects complex on the outskirts of Argentina’s Corrientes; and Chilean Carolina Moscoso’s non-fiction “Night Shot,” which explores the emotional legacy of rape.
+Much of the section’s heat will be generated by lesser-known directors whose debuts or second features played this year to an upbeat reception from those who caught them: Argentine Sol Berruezo Pichón-Rivière’s coming-of-age tale “Mum, Mum, Mum” which won a special mention at the 2020 Berlinale Generation; Clarisa Navas’ “One in a Thousand,” a lesbian love story set in a memorably evoked project on the outskirts of Argentina’s Corrientes; and Chilean Carolina Moscoso’s non-fiction “Night Shot,” which explores the emotional legacy of rape.

 Medel’s “La Veronica” stars Mariana di Girolamo (“Ema,” “La Jauría”) as a model and social media influencer who suddenly falls from grace, incriminated as the prime suspect of the assassination of her oldest daughter.